Anakinra: Medical uses

 It is used as a second line treatment to manage symptoms of rheumatoid arthritis after treatment with a disease-modifying antirheumatic drug (DMARD) has failed.
 It can be used in combination with some DMARDs.

 It is administered subcutaneously to patients diagnosed with a cryopyrin-associated periodic syndrome, including neonatal-onset multisystem inflammatory disease.

 It is used to treat Schnitzler's syndrome (off label in the US).
 Its response rate is such that it has been suggested that "Treatment failures should lead to reconsider the diagnosis."

 Off label, it is used to treat systemic juvenile idiopathic arthritis (SJIA), gout, calcium pyrophosphate deposition (CPPD), Behçet's disease, ankylosing spondylitis, uveitis, and other auto-inflammatory syndromes.

 In December 2021, the European Medicines Agency authorized the use of anakinra "to treat COVID-19 in adults with pneumonia requiring supplemental oxygen (low or high flow oxygen) and who are at risk of developing severe respiratory failure, as determined by blood levels of a protein called suPAR (soluble urokinase plasminogen activator receptor) of at least 6 ng per ml."
 In November 2022, the United States FDA approved its use under an emergency use authorization "for the treatment of COVID-19 in hospitalized adults with pneumonia requiring supplemental oxygen (low- or high-flow oxygen) who are at risk of progressing to severe respiratory failure and likely to have an elevated plasma soluble urokinase plasminogen activator receptor (suPAR)."

+Anakinra can be used as a final pharmacological treatment for refractory recurrent pericarditis.
+Along with other IL-1 inhibitors canakinumab (Ilaris) and rilonacept (Arcalyst), and IL-6 inhibitor tocilizumab (Actemra), anakinra can be considered as a treatment for refractory pericarditis after other treatments have failed.
+First-line treatments include NSAIDs such as ibuprofen, diclofenac, and aspirin, and the anti-inflammatory drug colchicine.
+Second-line treatments include corticosteroids such as prednisone, prednisolone, and dexamethasone, or DMARDs such as methotrexate and azathioprine.
+Anakinra is particularly useful when corticosteroids have failed, or in steroid-dependent pericarditis.
+If anakinra, canakinumab, rilonacept, or tocilizumab fail, intravenous immunoglobulins can be considered, or radical pericardiectomy especially in cases of constrictive pericarditis.